jgj1018/TIL/ManagementCrucialMemo.md

 - Start to Finish.
 The completion of the successor activity depends upon the initiation of the predecessor activity—that is, the successor activity cannot be completed until the predecessor activity has already been initiated.

 -  In general, PDM supports all four kinds of precedence relationships discussed earlier, but the most commonly used dependency relationship in PDM is finish-to-start.
 The start-to-finish relationship is rarely used.

 - The critical path is the longest path (sequence of activities) in a project schedule network diagram.
 Because it is the longest path, it determines the duration of the project, and hence the finish date of the project given the start date.

-- The critical path is the longest path (sequence of activities) in a project schedule network diagram.
-Because it is the longest path, it determines the duration of the project, and hence the finish date of the project given the start date.